CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 ## Available

 The `r-env-singularity` module includes 800+ pre-installed R packages, including support for [geospatial analyses](r-env-for-gis.md) and parallel computing.
 Several [Bioconductor packages](https://www.bioconductor.org/) are also included.
 Bioconductor is an open-source project providing tools for the analysis of high-throughput genomic data.
-For improved performance, the `r-env-singularity` module uses BLAS and LAPACK libraries within the [Intel® Math Kernel Library (MKL)](https://software.intel.com/en-us/mkl).

 Currently supported versions: